 - Deep Pressure Therapy: Just as medical wraps are used to alleviate anxiety in persons with psychiatric conditions, dogs can be trained to put the pressure of their body weight on their handler’s lap and abdomen to physically, and then mentally, relieve anxiety and induce a sense of calm.

-- Boundary Control: When the individual suffers from anxiety due to the close proximity of others, or due to the claustrophobia in a crowded room, the dog can be trained to stand in between their handler and others to gain more personal space.
-The dog is not being protective, but is simply following a simple cue from their handler to move their body into the space surrounding their handler.
+- Non-Protective Boundary Control: When the individual suffers from anxiety due to the close proximity of others, or due to the claustrophobia in a crowded room, the dog can be trained to stand in between their handler and others to gain more personal space.
+The dog is not being protective, but is simply following a simple cue from their handler to move their body into the space surrounding their handler, in a down-stay position.

 - Corners: A frequent problem for those suffering from PTSD is to negotiate corners without the fear of what is waiting on the other side.
 Our dogs can be trained to go around corners in front of their handler and the alert their handler if there is someone waiting on the other side.
 Over time this form of therapy can assist the disabled recipient when becoming more comfortable with going into public.